 - *note: not for use during pregnancy

-This oil is meant to be used as a night oil, and can be applied over a serum, toner, or bare, clean, just washed skin.
+This oil is meant to be used at night time, just before bed, and can be applied over a serum, toner, or bare, clean, freshly washed skin.

 The powerful botanical ingredients in Luna oil would break down if exposed to oxygen, which is why they are blended with oil for preservation.
-The oils in Luna oil should be more so thought of as a delivery system.
-Although they ARE rich in anti-inflammatory and antioxidant properties, their purpose is not moisturization.
+The actual oils in Luna oil should be more so thought of as a delivery system.
+Although they ARE rich in anti-inflammatory and antioxidant properties (both important for skin), their purpose is not moisturization.

 I created this oh so lovely (sarcasm) picture as an illustration (its not the actual oil) of where I usually apply the Luna oil before blending it in.